Charles Otis Whitman

 Charles Otis Whitman (December 6, 1842 – December 14, 1910) was an American zoologist, who was influential to the founding of classical ethology (study of animal behavior).
 In 1888, he was the founding director of the Marine Biological Laboratory.
 A dedicated educator who preferred to teach a few research students at a time, he made major contributions in the areas of evolution and embryology of worms, comparative anatomy, heredity, and animal behaviour.
 He was known as the "Father of Zoology" in Japan.

 Biography

 Whitman was born in Woodstock, Maine.
 His parents were Adventist pacifists and prevented his efforts to enlist in the Union army in 1862.
 He worked as a part-time teacher and converted to Unitarianism.
 He graduated from Bowdoin College in 1868.
 Following graduation, Whitman became principal of the Westford Academy, a small Unitarian-oriented college preparatory school outside Lowell, Massachusetts.
-In 1872 he moved to Boston and after becoming a member of the Boston Society of Natural History in 1874, he decided to study zoology full-time.
+In 1872 he moved to Boston and taught a variety of subjects at English High School.
+During this time, he became a member of the Boston Society of Natural History in 1874.
 In 1875, he took a leave of absence and went to the University of Leipzig in Germany to complete a Ph.D. which he obtained in 1878.